mquandalle/meteor-bower/README.md

 # Bower for Meteor

-> *Warning* This is a Work In Progress, not working yet.
+> v0.1.0 is working now, but primitive.

 The goal of this package is to extends [meteorite](http://oortcloud.github.io/meteorite/) to supports [bower](http://bower.io/) packages.

-In your `smart.json` you can specify an array of bower packages to install:
+In your `smart.json` you can specify a dictionnary of bower packages to
+install:

 ```json
 {